Interpreting Skills

 This page also includes a review of my initial EIPA feedback, an overarching assessment of the interpreting skills, an overarching reflection, and references.

-The National Association of Interpreters in Education (NAIE) has noted that a qualified school interpreter should receive a minimum EIPA score of 4.0 out of 5.0 or hold national certification (NAIE, 2019).
-Not all states have adopted this guideline yet, but recently, my home state, Washington, has passed legislation that increased the minimum EIPA score from 3.5 to 4.0 (NAIE, 2025).
-This is a large step in the right direction, and it is my hope that more states follow suit and raise the standards for school interpreters so that Deaf and hard of hearing students have the most effective access to their education as possible.
+The National Association of Interpreters in Education (NAIE) recommends that qualified school interpreters earn a minimum EIPA score of 4.0 out of 5.0 or hold national certification (NAIE, 2019).
+While not all states have adopted this guideline, my home state of Washington recently passed legislation raising the minimum required EIPA score from 3.5 to 4.0 (NAIE, 2025).
+This change represents an important step toward improving access for deaf and hard of hearing students, and it is my hope that more states continue to raise standards for school interpreters.

 Roman I: Voice-to-Sign